What is red light therapy and photobiomodulation (PBM)

 Joints and connective tissue

-For load-related challenges in joints and tendons, PBM is often used as a supplement to other follow-up.
-Near-infrared light can penetrate deeper into the tissue and reach structures around joints and connective tissue.
+For strain-related challenges in joints and tendons, PBM is often used as a supplement to other follow-up care.
+Near-infrared light may penetrate deeper into the tissue and reach structures around joints and connective tissue.

-Red light is widely used in skin care and aesthetics.
-The use is linked to support of the skin's own renewal process and the influence of collagen and elastin structures.
+Red light is widely used in skincare and aesthetics.
+Its use is associated with supporting the skin’s own renewal process and influencing collagen and elastin structures.
 Red light therapy is therefore often included in programs for skin quality and recovery after skin treatments.

-Light affects the body's biological rhythms.
-Red light therapy can be used in the evening without disturbing melatonin production as blue light can do, and many people use red light as support for relaxation and recovery.
+Light affects the body’s biological rhythms.
+Red light therapy can be used in the evening without disrupting melatonin production the way blue light can, and many people use red light to support relaxation and recovery.

 Inflammation and stress load

-PBM is often used to support the body's balance during prolonged physical or mental stress.
+PBM is often used to support the body’s balance during prolonged physical or mental strain.
 The focus is not on treating disease, but on supporting normal biological processes and well-being.

-Red light and near-infrared light work at different depths in the tissue.
-Red light is absorbed more superficially and is often used for skin and surface tissue, while near-infrared light penetrates deeper and can reach muscles, joints and connective tissue.
+Red light and near-infrared light act at different depths in the tissue.
+Red light is absorbed more superficially and is often used for the skin and surface tissue, while near-infrared light penetrates deeper and can reach muscles, joints, and connective tissue.
 Many modern systems combine multiple wavelengths to provide a broader biological response, often referred to as full-spectrum red light therapy.

 LED versus laser in red light therapy

-Both LED and laser are used in photobiomodulation, but have different properties.
-Lasers provide highly focused light with high precision and are often used in clinical contexts.
-LED-based red light therapy provides more diffused light that covers larger areas, which makes the technology well suited for home use and full-body treatment.
-Effect is not only about strength, but about the right wavelength, dosage, distance and treatment time.
+Both LED and laser are used in photobiomodulation, but they have different characteristics.
+Laser provides highly focused light with high precision and is often used in clinical settings.
+LED-based red light therapy provides more diffuse light that covers larger areas, making the technology well suited for home use and full-body treatment.
+Effectiveness is not only about power, but also about the right wavelength, dosage, distance, and treatment time.

-Dosage, irradiance and why more light does not always produce a better effect
+Dosage, irradiance, and why more light does not always provide a better effect

 A key insight from PBM research is the existence of a therapeutic window.
-Too low a dose produces no biological response, while too high a dose can reduce or cancel the effect.
-Parameters such as power density (mW/cm²), amount of energy (J/cm²), treatment time and distance to the light source are decisive.
-Professional PBM systems are therefore designed for stable and controllable light delivery, while simpler solutions often provide greater variation in actual dose.
-This is an important distinction between medically-oriented PBM and general wellness use.
+Too low a dose produces no biological response, while too high a dose can reduce or negate the effect.
+Parameters such as power density (mW/cm²), energy dose (J/cm²), treatment time, and distance from the light source are crucial.
+Professional PBM systems are therefore designed for stable and controllable light delivery, while simpler solutions often result in greater variation in the actual dose.
+This is an important distinction between medically oriented PBM and general wellness use.

 The difference between LED-based PBM and laser-based PBM

-Photobiomodulation can be delivered with both laser and LED.
-Lasers provide coherent light with high precision and are often used in medical settings for small, defined areas.
+Photobiomodulation can be delivered using both laser and LED.
+Laser provides coherent light with high precision and is often used in medical settings for small, defined areas.
 LED-based PBM provides non-coherent light, but can cover larger surfaces and is currently the most widely used technology for whole-body and systemic PBM.
-Modern professional LED systems can deliver high and even irradiance without the safety challenges that come with lasers, which makes them suitable both in clinics and for advanced home use.
+Modern professional LED systems can deliver high and even irradiance without the safety challenges associated with laser, making them suitable both in clinical settings and for advanced home use.

-Home use, clinical use and regulatory role understanding
+Home use, clinical use, and regulatory role awareness

-It is crucial to distinguish between PBM used as a wellness and recovery measure, and PBM used as part of medical or clinical treatment.
-In Norway and the EU, medical equipment is strictly regulated, and the manufacturer's intended use determines which requirements apply.
-Serious operators therefore clearly communicate what the equipment is intended for, and avoid medical claims where documentation and approval are not available.
+It is essential to distinguish between PBM used as a wellness and recovery measure, and PBM used as part of medical or clinical treatment.
+In Norway and the EU, medical devices are strictly regulated, and the manufacturer’s intended use determines which requirements apply.
+Serious operators therefore communicate clearly what the equipment is intended for and avoid medical claims where documentation and approval are not in place.
 For users and clinics, this provides safer choices and more realistic expectations.

 Home use versus clinical use

 Red light therapy can be used both at home and in professional environments.
-Home equipment is developed for regular use with adapted intensity, while clinical equipment offers higher precision and more adjustment possibilities.
-The choice depends on needs, experience and desired area of use.
-Many choose home use as a long-term supplement in a holistic lifestyle.
+Home devices are developed for regular use with adapted intensity, while clinical equipment provides higher precision and more adjustment options.
+The choice depends on needs, experience, and the desired area of use.
+Many choose home use as a long-term supplement to a holistic lifestyle.

 How to choose the right red light therapy

-When choosing red light therapy, it is important to look at which wavelengths are used, whether the system combines red and near-infrared light, effect per area and not just total wattage, and whether the solution is adapted to point treatment, larger areas or whole-body use.
-Quality, safety and documentation are decisive factors.
+When choosing red light therapy, it is important to look at which wavelengths are used, whether the system combines red and near-infrared light, power per area and not just total wattage, and whether the solution is adapted for spot treatment, larger areas, or whole-body use.
+Quality, safety, and documentation are decisive factors.
 The right choice is about biology and physics, not marketing.

 Frequently asked questions about red light therapy

 Is red light therapy safe?
-Used correctly and according to the manufacturer's guidelines, PBM is considered a non-invasive and gentle technology.
+When used correctly and according to the manufacturer’s guidelines, PBM is considered a non-invasive and gentle technology.

-How quickly do you notice the effect?
+How quickly do you notice an effect?
 The experience varies.
-Some notice changes quickly, while others experience a gradual effect over time.
+Some notice changes quickly, while others experience gradual effects over time.

 Can red light therapy be combined with other technologies?
-Yes, many people combine PBM with other forms of light, recovery, movement and lifestyle measures.
+Yes, many combine PBM with other forms of light, recovery, movement, and lifestyle measures.

 Summary

-Red light therapy and photobiomodulation are based on well-known biophysical principles where light is used as a signal to the cells.
-The technology combines modern physics with the body's own biological mechanisms and is used today both in professional environments and at home.
-For many, PBM is a long-term tool for supporting energy, recovery and balance in the body.
+Red light therapy and photobiomodulation are based on well-known biophysical principles in which light is used as a signal to the cells.
+The technology combines modern physics with the body’s own biological mechanisms and is now used both in professional settings and at home.
+For many, PBM is a long-term tool for supporting energy, recovery, and balance in the body.

-This article has been prepared by Uno Vita's specialist editorial team with the aim of providing a sober, up-to-date and professionally based review of photobiomodulation and red light therapy.
-Uno Vita works with proven technologies in light, electromedicine and biophysical support, and emphasizes quality, transparency and correct use.
+This article has been prepared by Uno Vita’s editorial team with the aim of providing a sober, up-to-date, and professionally grounded review of photobiomodulation and red light therapy.
+Uno Vita works with documented technologies within light, electro medicine, and biophysical support, and emphasizes quality, transparency, and correct use.
 The content is intended as general information and cannot replace medical assessment or treatment.
-Freedom of expression and free access to scientific knowledge are fundamental principles for our work.
+Freedom of expression and free access to scientific knowledge are fundamental principles of our work.